Nigel Reo-Coker January 3, 2007Posted by Left back in : funny , 3 comments

 Obviously there’s a political issue if someone flies a Turkish Cypriot flag so given that Turkey aside, all foreign governments and the United Nations recognise the sovereignty of the Republic of Cyprus over the whole island of Cyprus, why couldn’t Arsenal simply have banned that particular flag from the ground?

 It seems a massive overreaction and opens the floodgates for more PC nonsense to take over the game.
 There will always be something to offend somebody.
-Do we just Youtube subscribers need to complain now to have it taken away or can’t we cope with anything at all.
+Do we just college essay help need to complain now to have it taken away or can’t we cope with anything at all.

 As well as that the decision to ban flags has been seriously questioned when Arsenal run advertisements for the state of Israel all over the hoardings each match day and in the programme.
 See here for more.